getodk/docs/odkx-src/suitcase-intro.rst

 .. _suitcase-intro:

-:dfn:`ODK-X Suitcase` is a cross-platform tool that allows updates and downloads of data on an ODK-X Cloud Endpoint from a personal computer.
+:dfn:`ODK-X Suitcase` is a cross-platform tool that allows the user to upload, download, and update data on an ODK-X Cloud Endpoint from a personal computer.

 Data downloaded from :doc:`cloud-endpoints-intro` are stored as spreadsheets in CSV format.
 This format is compatible with most spreadsheet software, for example :program:`Excel` or :program:`Numbers`.
 Once downloaded, the spreadsheets will be available for offline viewing.

 Similarly, in order to add, delete, or update data, the data to be uploaded to an ODK-X Cloud Endpoint must be stored in a properly formatted CSV file.